 Recordings are kept for up to 31 days in line with Home Office recommendations.
 If evidence is required it is copied onto a hard disk or DVD to be held by the investigating officer (usually the police).

-You will be charged a fee of £10.00 for your Subject Access Request which is non-refundable regardless of whether the images are found or not, or if we release the images to you.
+You will not be charged for your Subject Access Request.
 Sometimes we may refuse to release images due to legal or other restrictions.
-Each request is considered on its individual merits
+Each request is considered on its individual merits.

 You will be required to provide proof of identity, address and vehicle ownership (if applicable) prior to a still image or digital copy of footage being provided for example, passport or full driving licence.